mrienstra/jQuery.cSpinner/README.md

 ## Support

+This script relies on the canvas element.
 See http://caniuse.com/#feat=canvas for browser support for the canvas element.

 To add canvas support to IE, take a look at http://code.google.com/p/explorercanvas/ (I haven't tried this yet).